nashville-software-school/server-side-python-curriculum/book-1-orientation/chapters/CLASSES_08-DUCK_TYPING.md

 # Critters and Croquettes: Day 8

 >You bolt awake, covered in a cold sweat.
 As you sigh in relief that it was all just a dream, you realize something almost as scary: it could really happen!
 Just yesterday you were testing your code and you put a goose in the petting zoo without a second thought.
 But geese belong in Critter Cove, not Varmint Village.
-Right now, there's no way to limit the type of animals that get placed in an attraction.
+Right now, there's no limit to the type of animals that get placed in an attraction.
 >
 >In Python, lists can contain any combination of object types.
 A single list could contain an integer, a boolean, and a string.
-This means that the `animals` attribute of your attractions classes can contain **any** kind of animal, regardless of whether it belongs there.
+This means that the `animals` attribute of your attractions classes can contain **any** critter type, regardless of whether it belongs there.
 >
 >You decide that you'll need to add a check to the `addAnimal` method of your attractions classes to make sure a critter belongs in the attraction you're adding it to.
 Luckily, you already have a built-in way of determining what kind of critter you're dealing with...